-That most critical explanation from Sam's lips which Kumar wanted and needed to hear was silenced by a thunderous blast from Daniels' long range rifle.
-Which he then aimed at Kumar's head.
+That most critical explanation from Sam's lips which Kumar wanted and needed to hear was silenced by a thunderous blast from Daniels' long range rifle that landed between Sam's open ears.
+Daniels then aimed his rifle at Kumar's head.
 Kumar prepared for his final reward, or next incarnation.
-But, alas, he was sentenced to life by an arrow that went straight into Daniel's head released from Leona's bow.
+But, alas, he was sentenced to life by an arrow that went straight into Daniel's head, released from Leona's bow.